-California hazelnut typically can be found on moist, rocky slopes or riparian areas in the understory or edge of mixed forests at low to middle elevations.
-It does well in sun to shade, and prefers moist but well-drained, somewhat acidic soils with a decent amount of organic matter.
+California hazelnut does well in sun to shade, and prefers moist but well-drained, somewhat acidic soils with a decent amount of organic matter.
 While tolerant of clay soils, it doesn’t do well on poorly drained sites.
 Useful for erosion control on slopes, it will eventually form a thicket.
 Suckers may be removed in winter (during dormancy) to form more of a treelike habit, but the habitat created by thickets favors many wild animals, especially birds seeking cover, so consider just leaving them to their natural habit.

 Mature size varies from 10 feet to 20 feet tall, possibly more with advanced age.
 Spread is typically 10 to 20 feet, but usually on the low end in garden situations.
-Since chipmunks, jays and squirrels love the nuts, I suggest you grow as many of these charming shrubs as possible (if you want to have the chance to taste them!).
+Since chipmunks, jays and squirrels love the nuts, I suggest you grow as many of these charming shrubs as possible (especially if you want to have the chance to taste them!).
 Growing more than one shrub also increases pollination, which leads to more nuts per plant.
 Space them 10 to 20 feet apart (on the low end if you want some density).
 Though this shrub is quite drought tolerant when established (2 to 5 years), water it deeply but infrequently in the hot summer months thereafter, especially if your site receives a lot of sun or reflected heat.

 To grow this plant from seed, collect nuts in late summer or early fall while the husks are still a bit green.
 Plant them outdoors, an inch or two deep (but make sure a little squirrel isn’t watching you do it!).
 To make sure they’re viable, place them in a bowl of water for 15 minutes or so, and use only those that sink.
-Plants can also be ground layered or propagated by semihardwood cuttings in the fall, or division of suckers in early spring.
+Plants can also be ground layered or propagated by semihardwood cuttings in the fall, or suckers may be divided in early spring.

 California hazelnut is a good substitute for European hazelnut or English hawthorn.